Carreau/ipython-wiki/Dev:-Releasing-IPython.md

         git log --format="%aN <%aE>" $PREV_RELEASE... | sort -u -f

   to find duplicates and update `.mailmap`.
+  Before generating the GitHub stats, verify that all closed issues and pull requests [have appropriate milestones](https://github.com/ipython/ipython/wiki/Dev%3A-GitHub-workflow#milestones).
+[This search](https://github.com/ipython/ipython/issues?q=is%3Aclosed+no%3Amilestone+is%3Aissue) should return no results.

 # 2. Run the `build_release` script